Domestic and International

 However, wire transfers are typically more expensive as they go through the SWIFT network and you need to decide beforehand who pays the service fees (you or the recipient).

-Money orders, though less expensive ($7.55 CAD per money order), require a bit more leg work.
+Money orders, though less expensive ($7.50 CAD per money order), require a bit more leg work.
 You need to visit the post office, purchase a money order, and then fund the amount with cash, a credit card, or a debit card.
-Carry a valid government id proof with you as well.
+They are also limited to $999.
+You will also need a valid government ID with you as well.

 Fortunately a whole bunch of services exist that are much cheaper then banks, who can charge up to 8x the amount money transfer services do in fees!